cristian-ov/cristian-ov.github.io/README.md

-# The-Yellow-Page
+# OPOR-TECH
-This project is to show some development skills while doing a Yellow themed web page
+This project is to show some development skills.